addl/flask_blog/entries/python/flask/flask_i18n.md

     title = StringField(_('Name'), validators=[DataRequired()])
     content = TextAreaField(_('Content'), validators=[DataRequired()])
 ```
+The above code defines a class called `PostForm` that inherits from the "FlaskForm" class.
+The class has two attributes, "title" and "content".

+The `_` function is a shortcut for `lazy_gettext`, which is a function that allows you to mark strings for translation.
+Instead of returning the translation immediately, it returns a proxy object that will be translated when needed.

+In the above code snippet, the `_` function is used to mark the string fields `Name` and `Content` for translation.
+So, these fields will be translated based on the user's preferred language.

+### Marking Jinja templates texts
 Mark texts in Jinja template:
 ```html
 ...
 <li><a href="/">{{ _('Home') }}</a></li>
 ...
 ```
+This code snippet is a Jinja template, and it is used to create an HTML element that represents a link to the homepage of the application.
+The link text is "Home" and it is marked for translation using the "_" function, similar to how it was used in the previous Python code snippet.

+## Extracting translatable strings
 Let's extract the text by generating again 'messages.pot' file, execute in console:
 ```commandline
 pybabel extract -F babel.cfg -o messages.pot flask_app